Free school meals

 Tower Hamlets council has extended universal free school meals provision to include children of residents of the borough who attend primary school.

-Children Attending Nursery and Pupils in Secondary Education
+Nursery and Secondary school

 Qualification for free school meals is predicated on the parent(s) being in receipt of any of the following: